Lispl-Wicht/c-logo-s/README.md

 The *setup* is an extension of the Common Lisp language which "pretends" to be Logo.
-And it is aimed at allowing for reproducing the most important, beautiful and timeless books about Logo programming (in my humbly opinion) starting from the quasi standard Berkeley Logo.
+And it is aimed at allowing for reproducing the most important, beautiful and timeless books about Logo programming (in my humble opinion) starting from the quasi standard Berkeley Logo.
 Thus, it is not only "Common Lisp Logo" but also "Common Logo" which basically is also a Lisp.
 That is why I decided to merge the two "Ls" and ended up with clogos resp. c-logo-s instead of cl-logos.